Reconstructing the environmental, biological, and societal drivers of plague outbreaks in Eurasia between 1300 and 1900 CE

 Methodology

-We will develop and analyse new dendrochronological and (paleo-)soil data, textual documentary evidence, and epidemiological models.
-To understand how plague reached and spread in human populations, paleo-environmental and historical data together with relevant experimental work will be combined with statistical and mathematical modelling.
+We will develop and analyze new dendrochronological and (paleo-)soil data, textual documentary evidence, and epidemiological models.
+To understand how plague reached and spread in human populations, paleo-environmental and historical data together with relevant experimental work will be combined with statistical and mathematical modeling.

 To appreciate why clinical signs and mortality rates varied in space and time, historical evidence will be examined together with new entomological data and ancient DNA (aDNA) of historical plague strains (from humans and anthropophilic rodents).